EdgardYayo/EdgardYayo/README.md

 -👯 I’m looking to collaborate on whatever project where I be invited

+-🔊 I like to learn new languages I know a bit of Japanese, Portuguese, German, Chinese and French

 -🎸I like to play the guitar, piano, bass and almost every instrument

 -🌿 I like plants, animals, nature and also like to meditate 🧘‍🧘‍♂️